pudly/schmopera-hugo/content/articles/steve-jobs.md

 <figcaption>John Moore as Steve Jobs in The (R)evolution of Steve Jobs, Lyric Opera of Kansas City, 2022.
 Photo: Don Ipock for Lyric Opera of Kansas City.</figcaption></figure>

 This production may have been postponed a year due to the pandemic, but that has not slowed the Lyric Opera down!
-The season closer is Tosca in early May, tickets can be purchased here: https://web.archive.org/web/20210629085739/https://kcopera.org/tickets/.
+The season closer is [_Tosca_](https://kcopera.org/performances/tosca/) in early May — find the details at [LOKC's website](https://kcopera.org/performances/tosca/).

 <figure data-type="video">{{% md %}}<iframe width="1164" height="655" src="https://www.youtube.com/embed/mPlAmazgDwc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{{% /md %}}